gruntwork-io/patcher-action/examples/github/workflows/README.md

 # Patcher Action Examples

-The promotional workflow uses 5 GitHub Actions workflows:
+The promotional workflow uses 6 GitHub Actions workflows:
 - `update-dev.yml` - this is the *Update Dev Dependencies* workflow, this workflow can be run periodically or tiggered by a release in an upstream infrastructure module repo
 - `update-stage.yml` - this is the *Update Stage Dependencies* workflow
 - `update-prod.yml` - this is the *Update Prod Dependencies* workflow
+- `patcher.yml` - *Patcher*: `workflow_dispatch`-only workflow that runs Patcher and exposes all inputs (dry_run, include_dirs, exclude_dirs, skip_update, dependency, etc.) so you can exercise every permutation from the Actions "Run workflow" UI
-- `patcher.yml` - this is the *Patcher* workflow that prevents a PR being merged if it contains outstanding `README-TO-COMPLETE-UPDATE.md` files
+- `patcher-readme-check.yml` - *Patcher Readme Check*: prevents a PR being merged if it contains outstanding `README-TO-COMPLETE-UPDATE.md` files
 - `labeler.yml` - this is the *Labeler* workflow that ensures that the PRs are correctly labelled

 ## The Updates Dependencies Workflows